I recently started a new job as a Systems Engineer at Lockheed Martin Space! Find me on LinkedIn or email me at firstname.lastname@example.org.

 My name is Jacklyn (Jackie) Pezzato and I use she/her or they/them pronouns.
-I am a second year graduate student in Caltech's Astronomy department working in Professor Dimitri Mawet's research group.
+I am a third year graduate student in Caltech's Astronomy department working in Professor Dimitri Mawet's research group.
 My specialty is high dispersion coronagraphy--a technique that combines direct imaging of exoplanets and brown dwarfs with spectroscopy.
 I am currently using this technique to analyze the cloud cover and weather patterns of giant exoplanets and brown dwarfs.
 I have also recently joined the instrumentation side of this group and am getting involved with Phase II of the Keck Planet Imager and Characterizer (KPIC), which is a module downstream of the current Keck AO system that has two channels that feed existing Keck instruments: an IR imaging (NIRC2) channel and a fiber-fed high resolution spectroscopy (NIRSPEC) channel.
 I am also starting to be involved with Multi-fiber High-resolution NIR spectometer (MODHIS) and Planetary Science Imager (PSI) teams for the Thirty Meter Telescope (TMT).
 However, I believe that because science is done by people, it cannot be done properly without careful consideration of the influence of culture, history, and politics.
 I encourage my collaborators to pause and reflect upon this, especially the precedent that we are setting for military and police action against peaceful protesters in the name of science.

 I recieved a BA in Astrophysics and a BS in Engineering from Swarthmore College in 2017.
 I worked primarily with David Cohen on analyzing X-ray spectroscopy of massive stars.
 I also participated two NSF-funded Research Experience for Undergraduates (REU) programs: one at the National Optical Astronomy Observatory with Kenneth Mighell and another at the National Radio Astronomy Observatory with Eric Murphy.